 Solar generators are more cost-effective in the long run compared to gas generators, as they do not require ongoing fuel expenses and maintenance.
 In order to get the exact answer to does solar power saves money when compared to gas generators, you have to look beyond the upfront costs.

-As of April 2025, EIA reveals that the regular gasoline price is $3.17 per gallon, and the diesel price stands at $3.57 per gallon.
+As of March 2026, EIA reveals that the regular gasoline price is $3.50 per gallon.
 If you have a gas generator that consumes around 0.5 gallons/hour at half load and runs for 20 hours, you'll have to spend $31.70 just on fuel.
 The exact cost of a gas generator can be higher, including regular maintenance and oil changes.

 On the other hand, solar generators rely on free sunlight, so you don't have to pay anything for fuel.
 Solar generators with LiFePO4 batteries can last for over 10 years, allowing you to power household appliances without incurring any monthly or yearly expenses.